eakneller/ipatoolkit3D/README.md

 * Use the "Execute Python Script" button in the "Model Input" tab of IPAtoolkit3D_1.0.xlsm after setting paths and ensuring that a model is loaded into the workbook (see Workflow tab).
-* Use the Python or .bat scripts in BatchScripts.
+* Use the Python or .bat scripts in IPA_Python/BatchScripts.
 These scripts require the user to define run type information, paths and other inputs before executing.
+We recommend initially running scripts from Spyder using IPA_Python as the project directory.

 Running Integrated Tests
 -------------------------------------------------------------------------------
-Use the script IPA_Python\integrated_tests\RUN_TESTS.py to run integrated test cases.
+First unzip the directory IPA_Python\integrated_tests.
+Then use the script IPA_Python\integrated_tests\RUN_TESTS.py to run integrated test cases.
 We recommend running these cases before starting a model exercise to ensure that the code is working properly on your system.
 This script requires the user to choose which test to run and provides information on the parts of the code that are tested and success criteria.
 Integrated tests should also be used for testing modified versions of this code.

 Turning Parallel On/Off
 -------------------------------------------------------------------------------